Can Rabbits Eat Sage?

 • Antioxidant properties: Sage is also rich in antioxidants that can assist the body in fighting off dangerous free radicals.
 By reducing oxidative stress, sage may support overall health and help protect against certain diseases.

-See also Can Rabbits Eat Lavender?
+See also Can Rabbits Eat Blackberries?

 Sage is typically safe for rabbits when given in moderation, but it’s vital to be aware of any hazards.
 Certain rabbits may have individual sensitivities or allergies to sage or its essential oils.
 Introducing sage gradually is recommended, starting with a small piece and observing how your rabbit reacts.
 If your rabbit shows any signs of discomfort or digestive issues, discontinue feeding sage immediately.